azeus/embeddedsystems/README.md

 # embeddedsystems

 In this repo I have listed some more frequently used algos and structures.
 I find it extremely useful to have them all in one place.
 Also the algos aren't listed in any particular order.
-Shout out to

 Data Structures